Eng-Jasper/eng-jasper.github.io/_pages/about.md

   - /about.html
 ---

-**About me**
-Hi!
-I’m Jasper, an electrical engineer and researcher specializing in control systems for electric power networks.
-My work focuses on developing intelligent, resilient, and sustainable energy solutions through the design and implementation of advanced control techniques and data-driven system modeling.
+Hello!
+I'm Jasper, an electrical engineer and researcher specializing in control systems, power electronics, and intelligent energy networks.
+I’m currently pursuing a Ph.D. in Electrical and Computer Engineering at McGill University, where I work at the Intelligent Automation Lab (IALab) within the Centre for Intelligent Machines.

-With academic training in electrical power systems and practical experience in field deployments, I bring a multidisciplinary perspective to the challenges of modern energy infrastructure.
-I’m particularly interested in the integration of real-time data, system dynamics, and automation to improve the operation of power grids in both developed and emerging contexts.

-My Work and Research
+My research explores the convergence of control theory, renewable energy systems, and data-driven modeling, with a focus on developing resilient and intelligent solutions for modern electric power infrastructure.
+I am particularly interested in real-time system monitoring, dynamic control strategies, and sustainable energy integration for both developing and industrialized regions.

+## Research & Technical Work
-My research and technical work sit at the intersection of control theory, electrical power systems, and intelligent infrastructure.
-I work on tools and models that support real-time monitoring, system control, and strategic planning in electrical networks.
+My technical and academic work focuses on enhancing the stability, efficiency, and intelligence of electric power systems.
+I design tools and methodologies that support real-time monitoring, automated control, and strategic decision-making in energy networks.

-Highlights of my work include:
+## Key Projects and Contributions:

-- Thyristor Turn-Off Modeling: Developed a Simulink-based model to simulate the turn-off dynamics of HVDC thyristor valves—an area lacking standardized modeling tools.
-This project is being advanced for academic publication and patent consideration.
+- Thyristor Turn-Off Modeling
+Developed a high-fidelity Simulink model to simulate the turn-off behavior of HVDC thyristor valves, addressing the lack of standardized modeling techniques.
+This work is being refined for academic publication and potential patenting.

-- Phasor Measurement Units (PMUs) & Grid Monitoring: Contributed to the deployment and integration of PMUs into a national power grid.
-Designed algorithms for power quality visualization, conducted optimal PMU placement studies, and supported engineer training and project analysis.
+- Phasor Measurement Units (PMUs) Deployment – Rwanda Power Grid Collaborated with the national utility under Rwanda Energy Group to deploy and integrate PMU devices into the national grid.
+Contributions included optimal placement analysis, power quality visualization algorithms, engineer training, and system commissioning.

-My Background and History
-My journey blends academic achievement, industry experience, and community leadership.
+- Energy Systems and Solar Electrification
+Experience in the design, operation, and maintenance of solar mini-grids, substations, protective relay systems, and hospital energy infrastructure—bridging the gap between engineering design and real-world applications.

-Academic Training:
+## Academic Background
+- Ph.D. in Electrical and Computer Engineering (in progress) McGill University

+  - Focus: Control Systems, Power Electronics

-- Master’s in Electrical and Computer Engineering at Carnegie Mellon University (with strong focus on control systems, power electronics, energy systems and Data Science)
+- M.Sc. in Electrical and Computer Engineering Carnegie Mellon University – Africa Campus

+  - Concentration: Energy Systems, Control, and Data Science

-- Bachelor’s in Electrical Power Engineering at University of Rwanda
+- B.Sc. in Electrical Power Engineering

-Field & Industry Experience:

-- Worked in power system operations and maintenance with utilities and hospitals.

-- Experience with solar mini-grids, substations, industrial automation, and protective relays.

-- Provided engineering support in both urban and rural electrification contexts.

-Leadership Roles:
+University of Rwanda

+## Professional Experience
+Before beginning my doctoral studies, I worked extensively in power systems operations and energy infrastructure projects.
+My experience spans both technical engineering roles and applied research in utilities, industrial facilities, and rural electrification initiatives.

+## Leadership & Community Engagement
-President, Energy and Embedded Systems Club Led events and initiatives focused on renewable energy, embedded control, and smart grid technologies.
+- President, Energy and Embedded Systems Club
+Led campus-wide events focused on renewable energy, embedded controls, and smart grid innovations.
-My Background and History
-I actively engage with research and engineering communities that share a passion for solving critical energy challenges through innovation, collaboration, and open knowledge.

-**Professional Memberships:**

-- IEEE (Institute of Electrical and Electronics Engineers)
+- Mentorship & Technical Training
+Delivered technical workshops and mentorship for junior engineers and students on topics such as PMU integration, control system design, and energy analytics.

+## Professional Memberships
+I am an active member of several IEEE societies, where I contribute to professional discourse, access emerging research, and collaborate with peers in academia and industry:

+IEEE Power & Energy Society (PES)

-- IEEE Power Electronics Society
+IEEE Power Electronics Society (PELS)

-- IEEE Industry Applications Society
+IEEE Industry Applications Society (IAS)

+IEEE Young Professionals

+IEEE (General Member)
 - IEEE Young Professionals

 - IEEE Power & Energy Society